 - 3.15 Capital expenditure is also financed through receipts resulting from the sale of Council assets. - 3.16 Receipts from the sale of HRA assets can only be spent within the HRA and cannot be used to finance General Fund capital schemes.
 However, the Abolition of the Right to Buy and Associated Rights (Wales) Act 2018 gained Royal Assent on 24 January 2018.
 The provisions in the Act means abolition of the rights came into force on 26 January 2019 however there are some exceptions.
 No HRA receipts have therefore been assumed in the Housing Business Plan.
-Any HRA capital receipts received in a year were previously used to fund capital expenditure in that year and therefore as at 31st March 2018 the Council did not hold a balance of HRA receipts.
-The reason for this is to reduce the level of borrowing within the HRA. - 3.17 General Fund receipts are normally held for use across all non HRA service areas however they may be approved by Cabinet to be ringfenced for specific purposes.
-Receipts have been specifically ring fenced for Social Services and the School Improvement Programme. - 3.18 In order to support the generation of capital receipts, the Council has a Disposal Protocol which sets out the key determinants for identifying an asset as surplus which are :- - Evidence that a higher value for an alternative use can be achieved; - The asset no longer contributes to service delivery; and - The asset has no potential for a regeneration use. - 3.21 It is a challenging time to dispose of surplus assets, and predicting future capital receipts remains a difficult and uncertain process, especially with the current economic uncertainty surrounding Britain's exit from Europe.
+Any HRA capital receipts received in a year were previously used to fund capital expenditure in that year and therefore as at 31st March 2019 the Council did not hold a balance of HRA receipts.
+The reason for this is to reduce the level of borrowing within the HRA. - 3.17 Currently, the Council only uses receipts from the sale of vehicles to fund the purchase of other vehicles.
+From 2019/20, any capital receipts from the sale of vehicles already held within the capital receipt account and any receipts received in year will be used to part fund the purchase of vehicles within that financial year.
+The reason for this is to reduce the level of borrowing used to fund the purchase of vehicles.
+As at 31st March 2019 the balance of vehicle capital receipts was £31k, but as of the 31st March 2020 the balance will be utilised and reduced to zero. - 3.18 Council Fund receipts are normally held for use across all non HRA service areas however they may be approved by Cabinet to be ringfenced for specific purposes.
+Receipts have been specifically ring fenced for Social Services and the School Improvement Programme. - 3.19 In order to support the generation of capital receipts, the Council has a Disposal Protocol which sets out the key determinants for identifying an asset as surplus which are :- - Evidence that a higher value for an alternative use can be achieved; - The asset no longer contributes to service delivery; and - The asset has no potential for a regeneration use.

+- 3.21 It is a challenging time to dispose of surplus assets, and predicting future capital receipts remains a difficult and uncertain process, especially with the current economic uncertainty surrounding Britain's exit from Europe.
 This is particularly the case with higher value development sites which require property expertise to exploit the potential a site may offer and ensure we achieve best consideration in line with our statutory and fiduciary duties.
 No significant Council Fund or ring-fenced Social Services capital receipts have been anticipated going forward.
-Work will however be undertaken to dispose of surplus assets when they become available. - 3.22 A further receipt of £5.497m is estimated from Education assets between 2019/20 and 2023/24 and will be ring fenced for the School Investment Programme.
-It should be noted, however, that the projected value and timing of future capital receipts is not guaranteed and failure to achieve the projected level of capital receipts to timescale could impact on the affordability of the current 21st Century Schools Band B proposals and may require temporary unsupported borrowing to be undertaken pending the completion of a disposal.
+Work will however be undertaken to dispose of surplus assets when they become available. - 3.22 No capital receipts are estimated from Education assets between 2020/21 and 2024/25, however any received will be ring fenced for the School Investment Programme.